danpaul/reid/README.md

 	:max_backoff_time
 		Set to either number of seconds or false.
 Default is false.
-		If false, there is not maximum backoff time.
+		If false, there is no maximum backoff time.
 Requester will continue at an exponentially diminishing rate.
 		If set to a number, Requester will raise an error once it reaches that number of seconds.
 Note, this is the number since the last